Timothy C. Hain, MD

 Science, Northwestern University Medical School, Chicago IL, USA.

 Recently there has been an upsurge in vestibular testing fraud.
 This is an inflammatory topic, because it involves billing and assessment of competence.
 In discussions like this, one inevitably ends up implying that certain groups are incompetent and/or unethical, and this invitably ends up generating unfriendly emails.
 Nevertheless, we diffidently offer our opinions here.
 The author (Dr. Hain), is a professor at Northwestern University in Chicago, and does this testing routinely.
 He competes with some of the groups being discussed here.
 Commentary sent to the email address above is gladly accepted but it may be added to the content of this page.

-A group of persons originally from Russia have discovered that Medicare does not closely scrutinize billing for ENG testing.
+A group of persons discovered that Medicare did not closely scrutinize billing of ENG testing.
 These people have performed phony vestibular tests, and provided superficially plausible reports, that actually have little or no content.